ZXJ-DSA/SummerSchool2023/1-create-an-eks-cluster/README.md

 $ pulumi stack select default -c # Select the `default` stack.
 ```

+You may need to run `npm install pulumi` before next step.

 ## Create the EKS Cluster via Pulumi (may take more than **_10_** minutes)

 ```bash